-Our goal at El So academy is to provide a safe and conducive learning environment for all students, fostering their growth and development.
+Our goal at El Sol Academy is to provide a safe and conducive learning environment for all students, fostering their growth and development.
 Teachers will establish clear classroom rules and expectations for students' behavior in their classrooms for the school year.
 We expect all students to follow these rules and school-wide expectations.
-We understand that there may be instances where a student may need additional support in guidance in meeting these standards.
+We understand that a student may need more support in guidance in meeting these standards.
 In such cases, we have a systematic approach to address any behavioral concerns when addressed by the dean: